mbambagini/taskdep/README.md

 Let us consider two examples, obtained by using the CODE-STYLE algorithm.

-The first one contains 30 real tasks (without considering synchronization points) with a probability 0.5 (within [0.0, 1.0]) of having either a parallel or sequential execution.
+The first one contains 30 tasks (without considering synchronization points) with a probability 0.5 (within [0.0, 1.0]) of having either a parallel or sequential execution.
 ![first example](https://raw.github.com/mbambagini/taskdep/master/example1.png)

-The second example contains 10 real task and probability 0.7 (parallel executions are more probable than sequential ones).
+The second example contains 10 tasks and probability 0.7 (parallel executions are more probable than sequential ones).
 ![second example](https://raw.github.com/mbambagini/taskdep/master/example2.png)